UB-Mannheim/mocrin/README.md

 It can also be used to cut out areas from image with user-set characteristics, which can be further used as training datasets for NN-models.

-AKF-Ocromore further parse the different ocr-outputfiles to a sqlite-database.
+`Ocromore` further parse the different ocr-outputfiles to a sqlite-database.
 The purpose of this database is to serve as an exchange and store platform using pandas as handler.
 Combining pandas and the dataframe-objectifier offers a wide-range of performant use-cases like msa.